Hohenzoler/optyka/README.md

 <div align="center">

 # Optics Enhanced
-Optics enhanced is fork of [Optics](https://github.com/Hohenzoler/optyka), which has (will have) more features.
+Optics enhanced is fork of [Optics](https://github.com/Hohenzoler/optyka), which has more features.
 </div>

 ## Showcase